google/flexbox-layout/README.md

 * __layout_flexGrow__ (float)
   * This attribute determines how much this child will grow if positive free space is distributed relative to the rest of other flex items included in the same flex line.
-  If not specified, `0` is set as a default value.
+  If a flex item has a positive `layout_flexGrow` value, the item will take up the remaining space in the flex line.
+If multiple flex items in the same flex line have positive `layout_flexGrow` values, the remaining free space is distributed denepending on the proportion of their declared `layout_flexGrow` value.
+(Similar to the `layout_weight` attribute in the `LinearLayout`) If not specified, `0` is set as a default value.

     ![Flex Grow explanation](/assets/layout_flexGrow.gif)